ietf-wg-cellar/ebml-specification/specification.markdown

 The starting PathDelimiter of the path corresponds to the root of the EBML Document.

 In some cases the EBMLLastParent part of the path is an EBMLGlobalParent.
-A path with a EBMLGlobalParent defines a (#global-elements).
+A path with a EBMLGlobalParent defines a Global Element; see (#global-elements).
 Any path that starts with the EBMLFixedParent of the Global Element and matches the occurrences found in the GlobalParentOccurence is a valid path for the Global Element.

 The GlobalParentOccurence part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to the amount of unspecified Parent Element levels there can be between the EBMLFixedParent and the actual EBMLElementPath.